 Settings Guidelines MTU Specify the maximum transmission unit.
 If IPv6 is enabled, the valid range is 1280 to 1500.
 If IPv6 is not enabled, the valid range is 576 to 1500.
 We recommend you retain the default MTU setting (1500) unless you must change the setting for troubleshooting purposes.
 Default VLAN ID (Optional) Specify the default VLAN ID for the traffic of this port.
 When this parameter is set, all the traffic on this interface is subsequently tagged with the set VLAN ID and also accepts only incoming traffic with the same tag.
 Necessary changes are required on the connected switch port to handle bi-directional tagged traffic.
 Note: If default VLAN ID is set incorrectly or the connected switch port is not configured accordingly, the interface can become unreachable.
 Default VLAN ID cannot be set if IPv6 is enabled.
-Pofault VLAN ID is not supported in a clustered environment.
-Output Default VLAN ID is not supported in a clustered environment.
 Default VLAN ID is not supported in a clustered environment.
 In case of VMware ESXi based Virtual Appliance(VA), set the vSwitch configuration to port 4095 to allow PPS to tag the traffic.
 The set default VLAN ID should be added as a member in the physical port of switch and the same VLAN should be removed from native VLAN ID.